top of page

 Psychologist Nadia Beer was the first patient advocate in Australia to work within a psychiatric hospital.

-Nadia started at Wolston Park Hospital as a psychologist in the early 1970s and established the first 'Office of the Patient's Friend' within a psychiatric hospital in Australia, the "Office of the Patient's Friend " opened its doors in 1977 and was first patient advocacy service to operate within the confines of an Australian psychiatric hospital.
-Part advocate, part whistle-blower - running the service has taken a might of steel and a heart of gold.
+Nadia started at Wolston Park Hospital as a psychologist in the early 1970s and established the first 'Office of the Patient's Friend' within a psychiatric hospital in Australia.
+The "Office of the Patient's Friend" opened its doors in 1977 and was the first patient advocacy service to operate within an Australian psychiatric hospital.
+Part advocate, part whistleblower - running the service has taken a mighty amount of steel and a heart of gold.
 30 years later.
 We have learnt that Nadia has since passed away.

 The patient's friend - Dennis Manning